 3. Transformative Parallax Imagery

-Parallax scrolling is still growing strong and the header has proven to be the perfect place to apply this sort of visual “illusion” to web designs.
-What you’ll see most recently, however, is designers giving their parallax scroll a transformative edge, probably to surprise visitors with the unexpected result of the scroll.
-The Australian UX design agency August has done just that with its header.
+Parallax has been a feature of modern web design for some time.
+Although considered “hot” some years ago, using parallax effects is still popular and the header has proven to be the perfect place to apply this sort of visual “illusion” to web designs.
+However, what you’ll see most recently is designers giving their parallax scroll a transformative edge, probably to surprise visitors with the unexpected result of the scroll.
+The Anakin Design Studio has done just that with its header.

 4. Video Backgrounds

 The video background is another one of those recent trends that really works best when applied to the home page header.
-This one from Le 28 does a great job of setting the mood for the restaurant’s website, showing off videos from the front and back of the dining establishment.
+This one from Brave People does a great job of setting the tone of their website, showing off various clips.

 5. Hidden Navigation

 Although it could be argued that the hamburger menu belongs on websites viewed on mobile devices (as originally intended), there is something to be said about what that sort of navigational minimalism does for the header.
-The +rehabstudio website is a nice example of this.
-By tucking the navigation away, your immediate focus is drawn to the exciting visuals within the plus symbol… and then you realize there are small touches of animation surrounding it.
+The Canals website is a nice example of this.
+By tucking the navigation away, your immediate focus is drawn to the exciting visuals.

 6. Brand Mascot

 If the header is the place to introduce visitors to your site, what better way to kick it off than by introducing them to the “characters” they’re going to meet along the way?
-If your site uses brand mascots—as the WPMU DEV site does—this is the time and place to show them off.
+If your site uses a brand mascot—as the Kellogg’s Frosted Flakes site does—this is the time and place to show them off.

 7. Eye-Catching Typography